Electric car glossary

 BEV: battery electric vehicle.

 CCS: “Combined Charging System”, also known as “SAE Combo”, or just “Combo”.
 One of two widely used standards for DC fast charger connectors.
-See also CHAdeMO.
+See also CHAdeMO; NACS; J1772.

 Compliance car: an electric car built to help a manufacturer comply with US fleet mileage standard; usually not widely available.